Ice Cube: Early work

-In 1986 at the age of 16, Ice Cube began rapping in the trio C.I.A., but soon joined the newly formed rap group N.W.A.
-He was N.W.A's lead rapper and main ghostwriter on its official debut album, 1988's Straight Outta Compton.
-Via financial dispute, he left by the start of 1990.
+In 1986, at the age of 16, Ice Cube began rapping in the trio C.I.A. but soon joined the newly formed rap group N.W.A.
+He was N.W.A's lead rapper and main ghostwriter on its official debut album, 1989's Straight Outta Compton.
+Due to a financial dispute, he left the group by the start of 1990.
 During 1990, his debut solo album, AmeriKKKa's Most Wanted, found him also leading a featured rap group, Da Lench Mob.
 Meanwhile, he helped develop the rapper Yo Yo.